Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 Are There Any Vegan Pasta Alternatives?

-Whether you have other dietary requirements besides vegan-friendly foods, or you prefer to try something other than the usual wheat and water pasta, then you’re in luck!
-There are plenty of plant-based pasta alternatives – most of which are vegan.
+You’re in luck if you have other dietary requirements besides vegan-friendly foods or prefer something other than the usual wheat and water pasta!
+There are plenty of plant-based pasta alternatives, most of which are vegan.

-However, it is important to point out that plant-based does not always mean vegan.
-To make your next shopping trip easier, check out these vegan-friendly pasta alternatives.
+However, it is essential to note that being plant-based does not always mean being vegan.
+Check out these vegan-friendly pasta alternatives to make your next shopping trip easier.

 1. The Only Bean – Organic Edamame Bean Pasta

 A bean-based, one-ingredient noodle is called The Only Bean Pasta.
 Each serving of edamame fettuccine contains 11g of fiber and 25g of plant protein from organic edamame beans.
-Gluten-free, non-GMO, vegan, kosher, and organic.
-There is never any addition of wheat, flour, eggs, binders, or any other hidden ingredients.
+It is gluten-free, non-GMO, vegan, kosher, and organic.
+Wheat, flour, eggs, binders, or other hidden ingredients are never added.

 2. Tolerant Foods – Lentil Pasta